-The Market Quarter projects we have developed, following consultation with local people and our business community, seek to enhance both the quality of the town centre experience and the variety of offer, improving access via all modes of transport.
+The Market Quarter projects we have developed, following consultation with local people and our business community, seek to enhance both the quality of the town centre experience and the variety of offer, increasing cultural activity and improving access via all modes of transport.
 This will unlock significant social and economic benefits.

 We have ambitious plans to transform the town through the creation of a new destination in the heart of Barnstaple.
-There are four strands to the ‘Markets Quarter’ project:
+There are four strands to the ‘Market Quarter’ project:

 Pannier Market, Guildhall

 This strand involves the repurposing and diversification of the market into a flexible space for a more diverse and ambitious programme of markets, cultural events and community gatherings.